Rob-Crane/Notes/notes/python/python.md

 "Object: %s" % obj  # use obj.__str__()
 "Object: %r" % obj # use obj.__repr()
 ```
 More modern method is to use "formatted string literals" or the string `format` member function.
 Format specification syntax is similar except '%' is replace with ':' and the expression is surrounded by curly braces.
-The new syntax also adds more functionality:
+The syntax follows: `{[field name] [!conversion] [:format string]`.

 ##### Conversion Field
 The conversion field describes which class function is used to convert the object to a string: